 Property insurance will not cover damage to your building if it does not meet current building codes.
 If you own or manage an older building or community, you will need building ordinance and law coverage.
 Purchasing this policy is almost always more affordable than paying for the necessary repairs to comply with existing building codes.

-Comprehensive building ordinance coverage comes in three parts: A, B, and C. Coverage A includes protection for loss to the undamaged portion of the building.
+Comprehensive building ordinance coverage comes in three parts: A, B, and C. Coverage A include protection for loss to the undamaged portion of the building.
 Some local ordinances will require you to destroy buildings that have at least 50% damage and then rebuilt to meet current building codes.
 In this case, even if your building only incurs partial damage, coverage A will see the claim as a total loss.

 Coverage B covers the costs of demolishing your building, even the undamaged portions.
 Coverage C will cover the additional costs of rebuilding an old building to meet current code standards.